AhmedNaglah/digital_slide_archive/devops/dsa/README.rst

 - `Memcached <https://memcached.org/>`_.
 Memcached is used to cache data for faster access.
 This is used for large tiled images.

-The Digital Slide Archive relies on several Girder plugins:
+The PathoGenerativeAI relies on several Girder plugins:

 - `large_image <https://github.com/girder/large_image>`_.
 This provides a standardized way to access a wide range of image formats.
 Images can be handled as multi-resolution tiles.  large_image has numerous tile sources to handle different formats.